Shared service agreements between Bouygues, Colas, TF1 and Bouygues Telecom

 Persons concerned:

-• Colas: Olivier Roussat (director) and Pascal Grangé (standing representative of Bouygues on the Board of Directors of Colas).
+• Colas: Olivier Roussat (director), Pascal Grangé (Chairman of the Board of Directors of Colas).

-• TF1: Olivier Bouygues and Olivier Roussat (directors), Pascal Grangé (standing representative of Bouygues on the Board of Directors of TF1), and Charlotte Bouygues (standing representative of on the Board of Directors of TF1).
+• TF1: Olivier Bouygues, Olivier Roussat (directors), Pascal Grangé (standing representative of Bouygues on the Board of Directors of TF1), Charlotte Bouygues (standing representative of SCDM on the Board of Directors of TF1).

-• Bouygues Telecom: Olivier Bouygues, Edward Bouygues, Olivier Roussat and Charlotte Bouygues (directors), and Pascal Grangé (standing representative of Bouygues on the Board of Directors of Bouygues Telecom).
+• Bouygues Telecom: Olivier Bouygues, Edward Bouygues, Olivier Roussat (directors), Pascal Grangé (standing representative of Bouygues on the Board of Directors of Bouygues Telecom), Charlotte Bouygues (director).

 Reasons justifying the benefit of these agreements for Bouygues: